ampelopsis105/GettingAndCleaningData-course-project/README.md

 4.Appropriately labels the data set with descriptive variable names.

 And after analysis,I create a second, independent tidy data set with the average of each variable for each activity and each subject.

+ps:I am not so sure how to write the CodeBook.md file.
+So I just write down the variable name in this analysis process.